 Of the two, William passed away first, in 1969, leaving Elizebeth to design his tombstone.
-She placed a pair of crossed flags, the symbol of his old regiment in the Army Signal Corps, at the top.
+She placed a pair of crossed flags, the Branch Insignia of the Army Signal Corps, at the top.
 Then his name and the dates, a space for her own name, and then at the very bottom, a hidden cipher "signature" for William.

 Note to the detail-oriented puzzle-solvers.
 Some may quibble as to whether the Os in the message were serifed or not.
 However, with thanks to biographer Jason Fagone, in his research in the Marshall Library where the Friedmans' papers are stored, we find that there is a note from Elizebeth to William's 1977 biographer R. Clark, that "WFF" was indeed the intended plaintext.

 So on the tombstone, we have the longstanding theme in their lives together, the epitaph "Knowledge Is Power", with an encrypted cipher signature, "babaa aabab aabab", deciphering to WFF, her husband's initals.
 A fitting tribute, in the life of a couple who had been so dedicated to the field of codes and ciphers.